lexmaister/codestral_ros2_gen/docs/Example_network_scanner_node.md

 ### **Configuration File:**

 The configuration file (`config.yaml`) defines the input and output paths for the service interface and test files, as well as other parameters for the AI model.
-Use it to specify Mistral API key and other settings:
+Use it to specify Mistral API key and other settings.
+And also you can choose which test to run by uncommenting the corresponding line in the `test_command` field.
 ```yaml
 model:
   api_key: "YOUR_API_KEY_HERE"